03 January 2021 (Edited and updated 4 December November 2024)

 Irreversible global warming.

-Postscript 21 April 2022: The US and NATO both refused to sign a mutual security treaty based on 'indivisible security', that is, security for all, equally.
+Postscript 21 April 2022 onward: The US and NATO both refused to sign a mutual security treaty based on 'indivisible security', that is, security for all, equally.

 NATO trained and equipped Ukrainian forces prepared to 'take back' parts of the Ukrainian territory held by rebels.